DistributedSystemsGroup/zoe/README.rst

 Zoe - Container-based Analytics as a Service
 ============================================

+Note: this branch contains Zoe 0.10.2 with changes related to the AML course for the spring semester.

 Zoe provides a simple way to provision data analytics applications using Docker Swarm.

 Resources: